Mathematics Subject Leader: Mr F Kotze

 - Able to reason mathematically

 - Can solve problems by applying their Mathematics

 - Can solve problems actively by applying their Mathematics in active maths lessons.

-At Cliffe Woods Primary, these skills are embedded within Maths lessons and developed consistently over time.
-We are committed to ensuring that children will be able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
+At Cliffe Woods Primary, this semantic and procedural knowledge is embedded within Maths lessons and developed consistently over time.
+We are committed to ensuring that children will be able to recognise the importance of Maths in the wider world and that they are also able to use their knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.

 In EYFS, developing a strong grounding in numbers is essential so that all children develop the necessary building blocks to excel mathematically.
 Children should be able to count confidently, and develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.
 By providing frequent and varied opportunities to build and apply this understanding – such as using manipulatives, including small pebbles and tens frames for organising counting – children will develop a secure base of knowledge and vocabulary from which mastery of mathematics is built.
 In addition, it is important that the curriculum includes rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measures.
 It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes.